 5. Accelerated Skin Aging

-Believe it or not, sugar can contribute to premature aging of the skin.
+Believe it or not, sugar can contribute to premature ageing of the skin.
 Excess sugar in the bloodstream can lead to a process called glycation.
 This damages collagen and elastin, proteins that keep skin firm and youthful (13).
-Hence, cutting back on sugar may help maintain that wrinkle free skin.
+Hence, cutting back on sugar may help maintain that wrinkle-free skin.

 6. Increased Risk of Heart Disease